 Helpful Information About Using Your Insurance Plan

-- The semester health fee is not reimbursable by Aetna.
-However, for other fee-for-service charges at the Student Health Center, just stop at the front desk on your way out to request an Aetna claim form.
-Fill out the top, sign and date it on line 27 and send it with your checkout statement to the claim mailing address on the back of your Aetna card.
-Aetna will reimburse the student at 100%.
+- The semester health fee is not reimbursable by UnitedHealthcare Student Resources.
+However, for other fee-for-service charges at the Student Health Center, just stop at the front desk on your way out to request an United claim form.
+A United claim form can also be downloaded from the United website.
+United will reimburse the student at 100%.

 - Utilize the services available at the Student Health Services to reduce your out-of-pocket costs (the amount you pay).